iotaledger/wasp/documentation/docs/guide/core_concepts/iscp.md

 ### Flexibility

-Every chain can be set up to run one, or multiple, virtual machines.
+You can run multiple types of virtual machines on any chain.
 We are starting with [Rust/WASM](https://rustwasm.github.io/docs/book/) based smart contracts, followed by [Solidity/EVM](https://docs.soliditylang.org/en/v0.8.6/) based smart contracts, but eventually all kinds of virtual machines can be supported in a ISCP chain depending on the demand.

 Compared to how a traditional smart contract implementation works, this particular architecture is a bit more complex, but it gives us a lot more freedom and flexibility to allow the usage of smart contracts for a lot more use-cases.